A New Year’s Revelation (Part 2)

 “Beware of the man who works hard to learn something, learns it, and finds himself no wiser than before.
 He is full of murderous resentment of people who are ignorant without having come by their ignorance the hard way.”

-In the last post in this series, I will question if Focus Six could really develop into more than my personal technique for learning.
+Do you think Focus Six could really develop into more than my personal technique for learning?
 And could the tools technology now puts at our fingertips help to break through some of the problems with the programme and support anyone wanting to increase their capacity to learn?